 Midnight Sun is finally here, and if you’re like the rest of us, you’ve already wrapped your binge-reading.
-If you’re looking for more books like Twlight, you’re not alone!
-To prevent that post-book slump, we’ve rounded up 11 books like Twilight that you’ll want to sink your teeth into and read after Midnight Sun.
+If you’re looking for more books like Twilight, you’re not alone!
+To prevent that post-book slump, we’ve rounded up this list of books like Twilight that you’ll want to sink your teeth into and read after Midnight Sun.

 The Beautiful by Renée Ahdieh